The Guide

 On proximity

-Families who have been in Shanghai a few years consistently say the same thing: choose your school first, then find housing nearby.
-The city's scale makes idealism about the commute expensive in time.
-Bus routes and school coaches exist, but the school run in Pudong rush hour is real.
-If you are considering a school in one zone and housing in another, build in a test commute before you commit.
+The standard Shanghai pattern is school first, housing second.
+The city's scale makes commute idealism expensive in time.
+Bus routes and school coaches exist, but the school run in Pudong rush hour is punishing.
+A school in one zone and housing in another costs every weekday morning of the school year.

 Practical notes

 Fees: Shanghai is one of Asia's most expensive school markets, and the gap between the cheapest and most expensive options is wide.
 The established British schools and Shanghai American School run CNY 270,000 to CNY 400,000 per year for older year groups.
 Capital levies of CNY 15,000 to CNY 33,000 are additional on first enrolment.
-Western International School and Shanghai Community International School are the main options below CNY 250,000 at the secondary level, and both are accredited, CIS-recognised schools with genuine track records.
+Western International School and Shanghai Community International School are the main options below CNY 250,000 at the secondary level; both are accredited, CIS-recognised, and have track records.

-Applications: The popular entry years at Dulwich, NAIS Pudong, Wellington, and Shanghai American School fill well in advance of the academic year start in August.
-Families arriving on corporate packages often start conversations with schools months before a country decision is finalised.
-Arriving without a school place confirmed is a real risk at the preferred options.
+Applications: The popular entry years at Dulwich, NAIS Pudong, Wellington, and Shanghai American School fill well in advance of the August academic year start.
+Families on corporate packages often open conversations with schools before the country decision is finalised.
+The preferred schools commonly close out 6 to 12 months ahead.

 Visas and registration: Shanghai has specific residential registration requirements.
-Your compound registration and your children's school enrolment are linked in ways that can create administrative loops.
+Compound registration and children's school enrolment are linked in ways that can create administrative loops.
 Most international schools and corporate relocation services know the process, but it is not as frictionless as the Gulf or Singapore.

-Healthcare: Private healthcare is well-developed in Shanghai.
-Parkway Health and Raffles Medical operate multiple clinics popular with the international community, and most international schools can point you toward English-speaking GPs.
-International health insurance is standard and expected; the public system is not designed for English-speaking families without Mandarin.
+Healthcare: Private healthcare is well-developed.
+Parkway Health and Raffles Medical operate multiple clinics popular with the international community, and most international schools can point families toward English-speaking GPs.
+International health insurance is standard; the public system is not designed for English-speaking families without Mandarin.

 Cost of living: Outside school fees, Shanghai is significantly cheaper than Hong Kong or Singapore for a comparable lifestyle.
-A family of four in an international compound in Jinqiao or Minhang, running a car, with private healthcare, should budget CNY 30,000-50,000 per month before school fees, depending on housing standard.
+A family of four in an international compound in Jinqiao or Minhang, running a car, with private healthcare, typically runs CNY 30,000-50,000 per month before school fees, depending on housing standard.

 FAQs